 1. Try a New Sport

 Whether it’s tennis, softball, rock climbing or lifting weights, you and your honey probably have one main hobby you each stick to whenever you want to be active.
-Us personally, we love lifting weights at the gym and getting a good HIIT cardio session in, and because we love those two, we miss out on a lot of other cool activities!
+Us personally, we love lifting weights at the gym and getting a good HIIT cardio session in.
+And because we love those two, we miss out on a lot of other cool activities!
 So let’s make this Valentine’s Day the day to try something new!
-There are so many options out there, so pick based on what you and your honey are craving, what is available in your area, and what the weather will allow this time of year!
-Some fun ideas are: mini golf, horseback riding, bowling, (indoor) soccer, table tennis, rowing, beach volleyball, cycling, skiing and surfing.
+There are so many options out there.
+So be sure to pick based on what you and your honey are craving, what is available in your area, and what the weather will allow this time of year!
+Some fun ideas: mini golf, horseback riding, bowling, (indoor) soccer, table tennis, rowing, beach volleyball, cycling, skiing and surfing.
 Soak it all in, and be safe at all times!

 2. Go on a Portable Movie Date

-This year, instead of going to the packed cinemas on Valentine’s Day, download your favorite movie on your tablet or laptop, and take it with you to a romantic and special spot in your city.
-You can also pick a location based on the theme of your movie; for example: if watching a scary movie, park your car near the train station or near railroad tracks, if watching a romantic movie, park your car at the top of a hill where the city’s lights shine bright.
+This year, instead of going to the packed cinemas on Valentine’s Day, download your favorite movie on your tablet or laptop.
+And take it with you to a romantic and special spot in your city.
+You can also pick a location based on the theme of your movie.
+Here are a few examples.
+If watching a scary movie, park your car near the train station or near railroad tracks.
+If watching a romantic movie, park your car at the top of a hill where the city’s lights shine bright.
 Be creative with this one!
 Don’t forget to bring a few snacks and some sparkling drinks to make your movie watching extra fun!

 3. Take a Favorites Tour